 Sorry, I have to stop you right now.
 This is complete bullshit and most of these pictures do not represent the real life of a digital nomad.

 Look.
-The first posture is probably OK for an occasional usage of laptop.
+The first posture is probably OK for an occasional usage of a laptop.
 But if you take the habit to work like this, get prepared to end up with RSI/back pain/etc.

 Another thing: the brightness.
 If in the middle of the summer you can’t see your smartphone, don’t expect to see your laptop screen in the middle of the beach.
 And I’m not gonna talk about the heat generated by the sun on your MacBook, neither the sand on a ~1.500 USD laptop… or sunglasses usage to see a screen (spoiler: you can’t see anything)!

-Thanks to the social media, some self-obsessed pseudo-influencers try to sell you a dream… a dream that they don’t even live!
+Thanks to social media, some self-obsessed pseudo-influencers try to sell you a dream… a dream that they don’t even live!

 As you can see, I don’t have a lot of sympathy for people who fake their life ;)